What are Fibroids?

 How Do Fibroids Cause Infertility?

-• Blockage of Fallopian Tubes: Fibroids can block the fallopian tubes, preventing sperm from reaching the egg.
+• Blockage of Fallopian Tubes: Fibroids can block the fallopian tubes, preventing eggs from reaching the uterus and inhibiting fertilization.

 View the full Fibroids Infographic